havocy28/VetBERT/README.md

 You need to supply a dummy label if you do not have the labels and are note testing the model.
 The labels that can be used are listed in labels.txt.

-Please comment or message me if you have any questions or run into any issues.

-# Citation
+The following paper should be cited if you use any of these resources:

 ```